dthe223/Simple-Server/README.md

 | uptime | `/usr/bin/uptime` |

 </p>
-   The client prints the result it receives from the server, or failed.
+   The client prints the result it receives from the server, or **failed**.